 Make sure whatever site you’re using has some form where others have posted experiences before buying something from them as well.

 2. Make Sure the Puppy is at least Twelve Weeks Old

-Make sure that you can see a picture of the puppy with their mom and siblings.
+Make sure that you can see a picture of the puppy with its mom and siblings.
 If they are not around this age, then chances are it is too good to be true.

-A breeder will always make sure there is something for them to eat and drink until about eight weeks old when they start eating independently.
-This is because they are still babies and cannot survive on their own until the mother stops feeding them every few hours.
+A breeder will always ensure there is something for them to eat and drink until about eight weeks old when they start eating independently.
+This is because they are still babies and cannot survive independently until the mother stops feeding them every few hours.

 If you buy a puppy that’s under 12 weeks of age, then there can be severe health complications for your new friend!
 They will probably not eat the food you give them correctly, which leads to malnutrition or even death if it isn’t caught in time.

 It also means that it could have been taken away from its mom too soon before this point since puppies need attention from their moms for emotional support during those early months so they grow up properly.
 This isn’t good either!